tuplejump/calliope/index.markdown

 * Calliope Community Technology Preview (Update 2) is public, brings SparkSQL for Cassandra
 * SnackFS going to GA soon.
 The source code is available at [snackfs-release](https://github.com/tuplejump/snackfs-release)
 * Calliope [update release](getting-started.html) with minor bug fixes
-* Early Access release to [SnackFS 0.6.2](snackfs.html), our bitte sized Cassandra (1.2.x) backed DFS (Cross compiled with Scala 2.9.x and 2.10.x) iis available for download.
+* Early Access release to [SnackFS 0.6.2](snackfs.html), our bitte sized Cassandra (1.2.x) backed DFS (Cross compiled with Scala 2.9.x and 2.10.x) is available for download.
-* New [Early Accesss release 0.9.0-C2-EA](getting-started.html) working with Scala 2.10 and Spark 0.9.0 using **Cassandra 2.0.x** is now available.
+* New [Early Access release 0.9.0-C2-EA](getting-started.html) working with Scala 2.10 and Spark 0.9.0 using **Cassandra 2.0.x** is now available.
-* New [Early Accesss release 0.9.0-EA](getting-started.html) working with Scala 2.10 and Spark 0.9.0 is out.
+* New [Early Access release 0.9.0-EA](getting-started.html) working with Scala 2.10 and Spark 0.9.0 is out.
-* Calliope [Release 0.8.1](getting-started.html) working with Scala 2.9.3 adn Spark 0.8.1 is GA
+* Calliope [Release 0.8.1](getting-started.html) working with Scala 2.9.3 and Spark 0.8.1 is GA

 ## Welcome to Calliope
 Spark with Cassandra is really 'magical'.
 You can try it yourself and see why this makes a potent combination.
 You can use Spark on Cassandra without Calliope, all Calliope does is makes the magic easier!